Bachelor of Arts (BA)

 - you may choose up to two minors towards your BA.

-Students may take up to two minors in a subject offered in the BA, BAS, BCom, BDI, BSc and BTM degrees (as long as they have not taken it as a major) or from additional minors listed in those degree statutes.
+Students may take up to two minors in a subject offered in the BA, BAS, BCom, BDI, BSc and BTM degrees (as long as they have not taken it as a major) or from additional minor subject areas listed in those degree statutes.

 If you are considering a second major taught by another faculty or adding a minor to your BA, you must contact your Student Adviser for degree planning advice.